emmaglorypraise/Blog-posts/clhr1m33700010ajl5wth6lmp.md

 ---

 In the realm of Web3, smart contract security plays a vital role, yet it is often given less attention compared to smart contract development skills.
-This oversight has resulted in significant financial losses due to minor errors, oversights, and even mistakes borne out of ignorance.
+This has resulted in significant financial losses due to minor errors, oversights, and even mistakes borne out of ignorance.

 The [CyberNews.com](http://CyberNews.com) investigation team’s analysis of Ethereum smart contracts shows that nearly 3,800 smart contracts have severe weaknesses that can allow cybercriminals to quickly steal 1 million dollars.
 One of the most famous Ethereum smart contract vulnerabilities is what’s known as a reentrancy attack, which in 2016 allowed a cybercriminal to steal $50 million.